 - Cover with plastic wrap or foil and place in refrigerator for 1 hour.
 This will help keep the crust from shrinking when it hits a hot oven.

 - Preheat oven to 425˚F.

-- Place tart on prepared sheet pan and bake for 10-12 minutes or until light golden brown.
+Remove from refrigerator and remove plastic wrap or foil.
+Place tart on the prepared sheet pan and bake for 8-12 minutes or until light golden brown.
 Cool completely.

 - 6 large eggs